rgoerwit/pi-cardano-node-setup/README.md

--b    User whose home directory will be used for compiling (defaults to 'builduser') -c    Node configuration file (defaults to <install user home dir>/<network>-config.json) -d    Don't overwrite config files, or 'env' file for gLiveView -h    Install (naturally, hidden) WiFi; format:  SID:password (only use WiFi on the relay, not block producer) -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 80s) -n    Connect to specified network instead of mainnet network (Default: mainnet)
+-b    User whose home directory will be used for compiling (defaults to 'builduser') -c    Node configuration file (defaults to <install user home dir>/<network>-config.json) -d    Don't overwrite config files, or 'env' file for gLiveView -D    Emit chatty debugging output about what the program is doing -h    Install (naturally, hidden) WiFi; format:  SID:password (only use WiFi on the relay, not block producer) -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 80s) -n    Connect to specified network instead of mainnet network (Default: mainnet)